Office of Admission and Financial Aid

 Admission from Colleges and Universities

-An applicant may be admitted by transfer from a fully accredited college, university or community college, under the following conditions: (1) if the applicant has completed 30 or more transferable college semester units with an appropriately strong grade point average in an academically rigorous selection of courses; (2) if the applicant is not under the penalty of academic or disciplinary disqualification at any college or university previously attended and is entitled to an honorable dismissal; and (3) if proof of high school graduation on a high school transcript has been provided as part of the application materials.
-If fewer than 30 transferable semester units have been completed at the time of application, the applicant must submit — in addition to the high school transcript — the results of the SAT or the ACT assessment.
+An applicant may be admitted by transfer from a fully accredited college, university or community college, under the following conditions: (1) if the applicant has completed 30 or more transferable college semester units with an appropriately strong grade point average in an academically rigorous selection of courses; (2) if the applicant is not under the penalty of academic or disciplinary disqualification at any college or university previously attended and is entitled to an honorable dismissal; and (3) if proof of high school graduation on a high school transcript, or the equivalent (such as a GED or finishing certificate), has been provided as part of the application materials.
+If fewer than 30 transferable semester units have been completed at the time of application, the applicant must submit — in addition to the high school transcript — the results of the SAT or the ACT assessment test.

 The amount of advanced standing granted to a student transferring from another institution is determined in each individual case by the Office of Academic Records and Registrar.
 A minimum of 64 units toward the bachelor’s degree must be earned in residence at USC.
 For a degree in Architecture, a minimum of 80 units must be earned in residence at USC.
 A maximum of 70 of the transferable units for this program may be earned at two-year colleges.
 For students in Engineering’s “3-2” Program, at least 48 units must be earned in residence at USC.
 Two-thirds of any transferable course work must be completed at one of USC’s four-year partner institutions.